huyquoctrinh/KDAS/README.md

-# KDAS3
+# KDAS
-This is an official implementation of KDAS3, Knowledge distillation via Attention Supervision, and Symmetrical structure guiding for Polyp Segmentation.
+This is an official implementation of KDAS: Knowledge distillation Framework via Attention Supervision for Polyp Segmentation.

+This paper has been accepted at ICME 2024.

-Author: Quoc-Huy Trinh
+Author: Quoc-Huy Trinh, Phuoc-Thao Vo Thi, and Minh-Van Nguyen

 Paper link: [Arxiv](https://arxiv.org/abs/2312.08555)